 Coral, 2026

-Liquid watercolor and Indian ink on handmade recycled cotton rag
+Liquid watercolor and ink on handmade cotton paper

 The title, Coral, references the organic structure of the image.
 To mirror the growth of a reef, I created it in a single five-hour “continuum” without interruption.
 The two halves share an identical material composition, having been torn from the same original sheet of paper.